The Massacre: Censorship

+Production

+The instrumentation of the album closely mirrors that of its predecessor, incorporating string instruments and orchestral elements; however, cinematic themes are no longer the central focus.
+This album introduces numerous new musical components, including jazz rap and R&B influences that evoke the essence of early 1990s New York hip hop.
+A notable addition to the album's sound is the influence of Scott Storch, whose musical ideas infuse tracks like "Candy Shop" and "Just A Lil Bit" with Middle Eastern Arabic melodies layered over hard-hitting hip hop beats.
+Another notable but underrated addition to the album's sound is Buckwild's production on "I Don't Need 'Em", which uses a jazz rap instrumental.
+Furthermore, the album benefits from exceptional mixing, primarily attributed to Dr. Dre's involvement, as was the case with the previous album.The album's production credits include Bang Out, Bass Brothers, Black Jeruz, Buckwild, Cool & Dre, C. Styles, Cue Beats, Disco D, Dr. Dre, Eminem, Hi-Tek, J.R.
+Rotem, Luis Resto, Mike Elizondo, Needlz, Scott Storch, and Sha Money XL.

 Commercial performance

 With a release in the middle of the sales week, The Massacre sold 1.15 million copies in its first four days of release, becoming the sixth-largest opening week for an album at the time since Nielsen SoundScan began tracking sales in 1991.
 This is the second largest opening week for a hip hop album, behind Eminem's The Marshall Mathers LP (2000), which sold 1.76 million copies in its first week.
-In February 2020, The Massacre was certified six times platinum for combined sales and album-equivalent units of at least six million copies in the United States.
-It has sold over eleven million copies worldwide.
+Mariah Carey's The Emancipation of Mimi replaced it as number one in late April 2005, as The Massacre reached 3 million units sold.
+In 2025, The Massacre was certified seven times platinum for combined sales and album-equivalent units of at least seven million copies in the United States.
+It has sold over twelve million copies worldwide.

 In 2005, The Massacre was ranked as the number one album of the year on the Billboard 200.
-Sustaining six weeks at number one on the weekly chart from March 19 to April 30, 2005, the album fell off after being ousted by Mariah Carey's The Emancipation of Mimi.